 A survivor benefit is provided to spouses of Michigan National Guard service members who qualify for state retirement pay.
 A surviving spouse is eligible for a monthly payment of $41.67 per month until their death.
-To apply for this benefit, the surviving spouse should apply with the Application for Retirement for Spouses and must furnish a copy of the death certificate, survivor's birth certificate, and marriage license.
+To apply for this benefit, the surviving spouse should apply with the Application for Retirement for Spouses and must furnish a copy of the death certificate, survivor's birth certificate, and marriage certificate.

 For more information and answers to questions on retirement benefits for Michigan military retirees, click here to download the Military Retirement Handbook for Military Retirees.
 This handbook outlines benefits and privileges for both the state and federal retirement plans.
 State military retiree information begins on page 13.